cosmos/cosmos-sdk/docs/spec/staking/state.md

 The stored object as each key is an array of validator operator addresses from which the validator object can be accessed.
-Typically it is expected that only a single validator record will operate a given timestamp however it is possible that multiple validators exist in the queue at the same location.
+Typically it is expected that only a single validator record will be associated with a given timestamp however it is possible that multiple validators exist in the queue at the same location.